6 Ways to Make a Good Impression at Your Next Career Event

 If you are looking to stand out at any upcoming career events – networking opportunities or job fairs, in-person or virtual – you’ll need to put in some advance work.
 Follow these six tips and you’ll boost your chance to make yourself memorable … and move forward on your career path.

-Register now to attend MOAA’s Virtual Career Fair and Hiring Event on April 24 at 11:30 a.m.
+Register now to attend MOAA’s Virtual Career Fair and Hiring Event at 11:30 a.m.
 Eastern.
-You can connect 1-on-1 with talent acquisition professionals and recruiters from military-friendly, veteran-ready companies like featured employer ClearanceJobs, CACI International, Sirva Worldwide, and more!
+You can connect 1-on-1 with talent acquisition professionals and recruiters from military-friendly, veteran-ready companies!

 This event is free to servicemembers past and present (all ranks, all branches), as well as military spouses and survivors.
-We’ll see you April 24!
+We’ll see you there!

 First, do your homework.
 Find out who will attend the event and who they’ll represent – specific companies/organizations, but also connected industries/sectors.
-Most events will include an employer listing: MOAA’s April 24 Virtual Career Fair and Hiring Event, for example, lists Clearance Jobs, CACI International, Mantech, and SIRVA Worldwide as registered attendees.
+Most events will include an employer listing.

 Second, educate yourself.
-Start with some simple research: For the April event, for example, it would be prudent to visit the website of the featured employer to find more about them.
-Once there, you’ll learn Clearance Jobs they connect you directly with recruiters at numerous defense industry companies in the federal government and private sector.
+Start with some simple research.
+Visit the website of featured employers to find more about them.
 Staying as informed as possible on current trends is vital for understanding the industry, business opportunities, and the different career pathways which may be right for you.

 [MORE MOAA RESOURCES: MOAA.org/Careers]